Medha08/solidity-contracts/README.md

   2. Auction Contract Sample
   3. FundRaise Contract Sample
   4. ERC20 Token
+  5. ToDo Dapp Sample Sol File
-  5. Suggest me or do a pull request to contribute :blush:
+  6. Suggest me or do a pull request to contribute :blush:

   Don't forget to star this Repo :star: